 European herbal tea – Red Raspberry

 The leaves of the Red Raspberry (Rubus idaeus) have since long been used in European herbal tea decocts.
-Before the days of modern medicine, people suffering from acne or eye would dip a piece of cloth in raspberry tea and place it on their face.
+Before the days of modern medicine, people suffering from acne or the eye would dip a piece of cloth in raspberry tea and place it on their face.
 Boiled strawberry leaves could also be wrapped in linen and placed on the affected areas.
 Drinking raspberry tea was believed to cure hemorrhoids and a wide range of gynecological ailments.

 Another less well-known fact is that European herbal tea used against malaria frequently included raspberry leaves.
 In Germany, raspberry tea was believed to cure throat problems and diarrhea, while the Bulgarians used boiled raspberry leaves not only against diarrhea, but against vomiting, stomach bleeds, and menstrual problems as well.
 Raspberry has been scientifically proven to induce sweating and function as a fever reducer.